voidbraeker/Void-Grid-Unmade-Policies/README.md

         <h1>Privacy Policy</h1>
         <p class="subtitle"><strong>Game:</strong> Void Grid: Unmade<br><strong>Last Updated:</strong> June 2026</p>

         <p>VoidBraeker ("we," "us," or "our") provides <strong>Void Grid: Unmade</strong> (the "Game").
-This Privacy Policy explains how we collect, use, and disclose information when you access our Game via the Google Play Store.</p>
+This Privacy Policy explains how we collect, use, and disclose information when you access our Game via the Google Play Store.
+For the purposes of global data protection laws (including GDPR and UK GDPR), VoidBraeker acts as the Data Controller for processing your information.</p>

         <h2>1.
 Information We Collect</h2>